-When you stand on top of your running shoes, they should more or less line up with the size and shape of your bare feet, without your toes hanging over the front or sides.
+When you stand on top of your men’s running shoes, they should more or less line up with the size and shape of your bare feet, without your toes hanging over the front or sides.
 After you put them on, there must be a thumbnail’s worth of space between your longest toe (which might be the second toe, not the big toe) and the front of the shoe.
 Check that there is no pressure on your pinky toe and only a slight amount on your big toe.
 It should be about as snug there as a watch strap is around your wrist.

 When you take off in new runners, your heel shouldn’t slip and the surface of the shoe shouldn’t rub uncomfortably against your ankle.
 If the fabric at the top bunches up, you might need a smaller size, and if it bulges or stretches, go a half size bigger.
-Running shoes will become more comfortable over time, but they should fit properly right out of the starting gate.
+Running shoes for men will become more comfortable over time, but they should fit properly right out of the starting gate.